stackitcloud/stackit-sdk-go/CONTRIBUTION.md

 ## Developer Guide
 ### Repository structure
 The SDK STACKIT service modules are located under `services`.
-The files located in `services/[service]` are are automatically generated from the [REST API specs](https://github.com/stackitcloud/stackit-api-specifications), whereas the ones located in subfolders (like `wait`) are manually maintained.
+The files located in `services/[service]` are automatically generated from the [REST API specs](https://github.com/stackitcloud/stackit-api-specifications), whereas the ones located in subfolders (like `wait`) are manually maintained.
 Therefore, changes to files located in `services/[service]` will not be accepted.
 Instead, consider proposing changes to the generation process in the [Generator repository](https://github.com/stackitcloud/stackit-sdk-generator).

 Inside `core` you can find several packages that are used by all service modules, such as `auth`, `config` and `wait`.
 Examples of usage of the SDK are located under the `examples` folder.